-OM-5.5.6 The vulnerability assessment report, along with the steps taken to mitigate the risks must be maintained by the bank for a 5-year period from the date of testing and must be provided to the CBB within two months following the end of the month where the testing took place, i.e. for the June test, the report must be submitted at the latest by 31st August and for the December test, by 28th February (see Section BR-4A.2).
+The penetration testing report as per Paragraph OM-5.5.28, along with the steps taken to mitigate the risks must be maintained by the licensee for a five year period from the date of the report and must be provided to CBB within two months following the end of the month where the testing took place, i.e. for a June test, the report must be submitted at the latest by 31st August and for a December test, by 28th February.